-Be sure to pack covering clothes, especially if you're a woman, as you’ll have to wear clothes that cover your back, stomach, and shoulders.
+Be sure to pack conservative clothing, especially if you're a woman, as it is required to wear clothes that cover your back, stomach, and shoulders.
 Clothes cannot be transparent, low-cut or short.
 Men have to cover their chest and make sure their underwear is out of sight.
-Ship your favourite clothes, but take it as an opportunity to go shopping in one of Dubai’s incredible shopping malls!
+Ship your favourite clothes, but also see it as an opportunity to go shopping in one of Dubai’s many incredible shopping malls!

 You can bring your pets to Dubai, but in order to do so you need to have a residence visa.
-It's easiest if you arrange your residence visa upon arrival in Dubai and then ship your pets later.
-You can find all the information on what you need to do to get your furry friend into Dubai here.
+It's easiest if you arrange your residence visa upon arrival in Dubai and then transport your pets later.
+You can find all the information on what you need to do to get your furry friend into Dubai, here.

 It’s a good idea to get professional advice on what you can bring with you to Dubai.
-AGS Movers Dubai have a lot of experience moving expats to the Emirate, and can advise you on the local laws.
+AGS Movers Dubai has a lot of experience moving expats to the Emirate and can advise you on the local laws.

 What to shop

 Dubai is the 5th cheapest place in the world to buy electronics, so you might want to reconsider bringing your electronics with you.
-Instead of going through the hassle of unlocking your phone, get a local one; you’ll then have your old one available when you visit or move back home.
+Instead of going through the hassle of unlocking your phone, get a local one; you’ll then have your old one available when you visit home or move back.

-Dubai uses a 3-pin plug which you’ll probably need an adapter for if you do bring any electronics with you.
-They are cheap and easy to find in Dubai, but it might be worth buying one before you move to have ready when you first arrive.
+Dubai uses a three-pin plug which you’ll probably need an adapter for if you do bring any electronics with you.
+They are cheap and easy to find in Dubai, but it might be worth buying one before you move ready for immediate use when you first arrive.